mniederhuber/hsl-scRNA/02-Data_structures/README.md

 There will be many empty droplets that do not capture a cell.
 But because there is often contaminating free RNA in the suspension these "empty" droplets will have RNA and need to be computationally filtered out.

 #### 2. Multiplets
-Beads can bind more than one cell.
+Beads can end up in a droplet with more than one cell.
 A single bead could have a Tcell and a Macrophage  and consequently be a "single cell" in the data.
 These "doublets" or "multiplets" have to be filtered out.

 #### 3. Dead cells